 - The German cockroach is best identified by its small size and by two dark parallel lines running from the back of the head to the wings.

 - German cockroaches usually prefer a moist environment with a relatively high degree of warmth.
 That's why they are usually found in kitchens (near dishwashers, stoves, and sinks) and in bathrooms of homes.

 - The insects are mostly scavengers and will feed on a wide variety of foods.
 They are especially fond of starches, sweets, grease, and meat products.
-In many locations garbage is a principal food source.
+In many locations, garbage is a principal food source.

-- As with other species, German cockroaches are mostly active at night, when they forage for food, water, and mates.
+- As with other species, German cockroaches are most active at night, when they forage for food, water, and mates.
 During the day they hide in cracks and crevices and other dark sites that provide a warm and humid environment.
 Their relatively wide, flat bodies enable them to move in and out of cracks and narrow openings with ease.

 - They may be seen during the daytime, particularly if a heavy population is present or if there is some other stress, such as a lack of food and water or an application of pesticides.

 - Adult male brown-banded cockroaches are about 1/2 inch long and light brown with fully developed wings.
 The adult females are shorter and stouter than the males and their wings do not cover the entire abdomen.